-Do you know which song is the most popular for the years from 1890 through 2010?
+Do you know which song was the most popular for the years from 1890 through 2010?
 Do you know which songs were the most popular for each decade?
 This is where the Top 100 Songs of All Time can help out.

-If you were like me you probably listened to the radio and the countdown of the weekly top 40 hits on your local radio station.
+If you were like me you probably listened to the radio and the countdown of the weekly top 40 hits on your local AM/FM station.
 We were glued listening to the radio to find out which song was the number 1 song for the week.

 Some of you may remember going to your local soda fountain place and having to share a soda, shake or malt and placing a nickel in the jukebox to listen to your favorite selections.
 Wow!
 Doesn’t this bring back lots of memories?
 It does for me!

 We are dedicated here in providing visitors like you with the list all-time top 100 songs for each decade from 1890 through and including the year of 2010.
 Besides this, we have other charts that may be of interest to you.
 We hope to become the source for chart history in different formats besides Pop.

 Check out the site, you will be amazed in the wealth of chart information you will find here.

 We also have some information on the top vocalists and band leaders by decade and and how they ranked from 1955 through 2010.
 I think you will find this information very fascinating.
 Besides the top vocalists and band leaders of each decade, you may find interesting on how they became famous.
 Some of these include: Usher, Madonna, Carpenters, Connie Francis, Elvis Presley, Beatles, Perry Como and Stevie Wonder just to name a few.

 To determine the rankings for each of the top 100 song charts, the following criteria was used: